mukulsidhu3/android-logger-lib/README.md

 # Logger library

 A lightweight, visually appealing, powerful, and flexible logger for Android that can print logs to Logcat, Console, and Files.
-This is a simple library that will allow Android apps or libraries to store log messages into the log file so that developers can detect where the problems, warnings and errors are occurring
+This is a simple library that will allow Android apps or libraries to store log messages into the log file so that developers can detect where the problems, warnings and errors are occurring.

 # Quick Start
 To initialize and create LogFile.
 Write below code in activity class.

-If you are working on API level 29 or below need to add read/write permission
+If you are working on API level 29 or below need to add read/write permission.

 ```
    fun permission() {